AC34/vim-scaffold/README.md

 Introduction
 ---------------------------------------------
 This is extractions of common settings and trivial functionalities from my .vimrc file into one plugin.
-By using this plugin, you'll benefit from shortening your .vimrc file, or and you 'll be given some trivial functionalities.
+By using this plugin, you'll benefit from shortening your .vimrc file and/or you 'll be given some trivial functionalities.
 Currently implemented functionalities and settings are as follows:
 - Functionalities
   - automatic indentation detection